 I recommend you try all of them to find out which one you feel most comfortable with:

-- Abstract style : It borders on minimalism, as it focuses on exalting the essence of a particular landscape.
-And this can be achieved by representing only a small part of the scene that is about to be photographed.
+- Abstract style: It borders on minimalism, focusing on exalting the essence of a particular landscape.
+And this can be achieved by representing only a small part of the scene about to be photographed.

-- Environmental style : Links a social struggle with the art of taking photos.
-This type of photography has two purposes: to show how the growth of industries is deteriorating the landscape and to generate awareness of how terrible the loss of places of great beauty would be.
+- Environmental style: Links a social struggle with the art of taking photos.
+This type of photography has two purposes: to show how the growth of industries is deteriorating the landscape and generate awareness of how terrible the loss of great beauty would be.

 Plan your route using apps

-Planning is important for any landscape photographer.
-Knowing the terrain that you intend to photograph is vital, since thanks to this you will be able to take advantage of every moment, since you will know the time when the light is most favorable and the best angle from which to take the photos.
+Planning is vital for any landscape photographer.
+Knowing the terrain, you intend to photograph is critical, since thanks to this, you will be able to take advantage of every moment since you will see the time when the light is most favorable and the best angle from which to take the photos.

 We want all of this to be easier for you, so we recommend using the following apps:

-- Photopills : being able to anticipate the light that will be in the scene is a privilege that you can have using this application from your mobile.
+- Photopills: being able to anticipate the light in the scene is a privilege that you can have using this application from your mobile.

-- The Photographer’S Ephemeries : an alternative to the previous one to know the sunrise and sunset or locate the milky way in night photography .
+- Photographer’S Ephemeries: an alternative to the previous one to know the sunrise and sunset or locate the milky way in night photography.

 Do you want to photograph during the day or at night?